NARI’s Federal Advocacy STRATEGIES 2018

 As the Voice of the Remodeling Industry and as an industry leader, NARI seeks to build a greater understanding of the remodeling industry by government leaders.
 Since 2009, spending on home improvements has surpassed new home construction.
 There are almost 135 million housing units in the United States; 85 million homes are 25+ years old and in need of renovations, energy efficiency improvements, and routine maintenance.
 NARI can play a constructive role in the regulatory and legislative process so that government policies fully recognize the importance of the remodeling industry.
 NARI supports legislative and regulatory policies that are consistent with NARI’s core purpose and core values, reflecting the highest professional and ethical standards in the industry.

-The national unemployment rate remains close to 5.0%, indicating a shrinking of available workforce.
+The national unemployment rate remains close to 4.0%, indicating a shrinking of the available workforce.
 NARI is conscious of the struggles by professional remodelers to find skilled workers.
 NARI will work with Congress, the U.S. Department of Labor, and other agencies to increase the pool of skilled workers available to the remodeling community.
-NARI supports increased training opportunities that will lead to greater access to skilled labor, without discrimination based on labor affiliation.
+NARI supports increased training opportunities that will lead to greater access to skilled labor, without discrimination based on labor affiliation and size of business.
 In addition, NARI supports efforts to integrate Career and Technical Education back into High School curriculums across the country.
 Students today must be made aware of the option of a career in the Trades.
 In addition to working with government entities, NARI will continue to participate in Workforce Development Coalitions with other industry partners to help bring attention to this problem as well as work on solutions.

 The building codes impact every facet of the remodeling project.
 Codes that do not reflect the current state of the art in building science and technology can have an adverse effect on the performance and profitably of NARI remodelers.
 To that end NARI will be involved in the development of applicable building codes.